Tuchel: Chelsea 'lucky' to beat Leeds after thrilling, fiery clash

 “It’s always a bit of luck in the end to get such a late goal, but we conceded now a few of them, so maybe it was our turn.
 We needed this win desperately for the mood, the belief, for the atmosphere.
 I’m very happy how we got it and very happy with how we played.”

+Chelsea did look a little nervy, but their big players stood tall.

-From Antonio Rudiger winning two penalty kicks to Mason Mount coming up with another big goal and Reece James surging forward time and time again, Chelsea showed their resilience to win even when they were far from their best.
+From Antonio Rudiger winning two penalty kicks to Mason Mount coming up with another big goal, Jorginho tucking away two penalties and Reece James surging forward time and time again, Chelsea showed their resilience to win even when they were far from their best.

 Similar problems for Chelsea

-With N’Golo Kante and Mateo Kovacic out injured, Chelsea have missed their two central midfielders badly and that could explain why they have conceded seven goals in their last three games in all competitions.
+With N’Golo Kante and Mateo Kovacic out injured, Chelsea have missed their two central midfielders badly and that could explain why they have conceded so easily, and frequently, in recent weeks.

 Via Opta, Chelsea have conceded eight goals across their last three games in all competitions, as many as in their previous 18 games.
 That shows you how much they’re struggling at the back.